Time Well Spent

 Everyone should be able to make a difference through volunteering.

 Whatever their background, your organisation should treat its volunteers with equity and fairness.
-It should also help them see how equity, diversity and inclusion relates to their role.
+It should also help them understand how equity, diversity and inclusion relates to their role.

 • age